Register with Disability Services

 If you have a disability or health condition which impacts on your study, visit Disability Services in the Library to make an appointment or contact us by phone or email.

 Please provide the following documentation at the time of your appointment:

-- A report from an appropriate professional which gives relevant information about your disability or health condition and describes how this may impact on your study.
+- A report from an appropriate professional, which is less than 3 years old.
+The report should give relevant information about your disability or health condition and describe how this may impact on your study.

 - Information related to your programme of study: e.g. your timetable.

 Contact us if you have any questions about this documentation.

 - You will meet with one of the Disability Services team to discuss your needs in the context of your course requirements.

 - We will develop an individual access plan with you which describes your needs and the support arrangements to be put in place.
 This document is also a way to give your tutors relevant information so they will have a better understanding of your needs.

 Temporary impairment (injury or significant illness of less than six months duration)

 Visit, phone or email Disability Services to make an appointment.